Chosko/staticize-site/README.md

 Make HTML snapshots and a sitemap for your website.
 (Useful for SEO with SPAs).

+## Warning

+I pushed this repo to Github beacause it was useful to me (and it may be useful to others), but it's not been tested and IT'S NOT PRODUCTION READY.
+Use it at your own risk.

 ## Requirements

 You need node.js >= 0.12 <= 5